Shadow Work: Connecting and Integrating With Your Suppressed Self

 In all these methods, it points to understanding oneself and one’s shadows, any of which can help contribute the way we perceive our lives.

-In this last section, we will explore another perspective from Carl Jung, the man who coined the term “shadows” himself.
+In this last shadow work exercise, we will explore another perspective from Carl Jung, the man who coined the term “shadows” himself.

 So what are dreams?